sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

 Here, ``ContinuedFraction(6369051672525773, 4503599627370496)`` is a fractional approximation of :math:`\sqrt{2}`, for the reasons described above, and not exact, as reflected in the tail coefficients of the sequence deviating from the mathematically correct value of :math:`2`.
 Also, note that the decimal value of ``ContinuedFraction(math.sqrt(2))`` above for :math:`\sqrt{2}` is only accurate up to :math:`15` digits in the fractional part, compared to the `first one million digit representation <https://apod.nasa.gov/htmltest/gifcity/sqrt2.1mil>`_.

-However, in the :ref:`next section <continued-fractions.from-coefficients>`, we describe a way to construct continued fractions with arbitary sequences of coefficients, which can produce results of any given desired level of accuracy for irrational numbers.

 .. _continued-fractions.from-coefficients: